Computing a Link Diagram from its Exterior: Factoring the 2-to-0 move

 Dual to a triangulation is a \emph{special spine}.
 A \emph{spine} of a compact 3-manifold $M$ with nonempty boundary is a polyhedron $P$ such that $M$ collapses to $P$.
 A spine of a closed 3-manifold $M$ is a spine of the complement of an open ball in $M$.
-Any triangulation $\cT$ of $M$ determines a dual celluation $\cS$ that is a spine.
-A special spine is a spine dual to a triangulation, see Figures 1.4 and 1.5 of \cite{Matveev2007}.
+Any triangulation $\cT$ of $M$ determines a dual cellulation $\cS$ whose 2-skeleton is a spine, see Figure 1.5 of \cite{Matveev2007}; the class of such spines are the \emph{special spines},

 The Pachner moves correspond to dual moves in the special spine.
-Generally, it is easier to reason about the dual moves modifying special spines, as there is a sort of graphical calculus.
-The move on a special spine dual to the $2\to3$ is called the $T$ move and its inverse dual to the $3\to2$ move is denoted $T^{-1}$, see Figure~\ref{fig: spine moves}.
-The special spine move corresponding to the $0\to2$ move is the lune move shown in Figure~\ref{fig: spine moves}, and is denoted $L$.
+Generally, it is easier to reason about the dual moves modifying special spines, as there is a type of graphical calculus.
+The move on a special spine dual to the $2\to3$ is called the $T$ move and its inverse dual to the $3\to2$ move is denoted $T^{-1}$, see Figure~\ref{fig: T move}.
+The special spine move corresponding to the $0\to2$ move is the \emph{lune} move shown in Figure~\ref{fig: L move}, and is denoted $L$.
 The move dual to $2\to0$ is the inverse lune move $L^{-1}$.
-It is also useful to have a certain compound move, Matveev's $V$ move, which is a special case of the lune move that can be realized as a sequence of four $T$ and $T^{-1}$ moves \cite[Figure 1.15]{Matveev2007}.
+It is also useful to have a certain compound move, Matveev's $V$ move, shown in Figure~\ref{fig: V move}, which is a special case of the lune move that can be realized as a sequence of four $T$ and $T^{-1}$ moves \cite[Figure 1.15]{Matveev2007}.
 Matveev showed that generally the $0\to2$ and $2\to0$ moves can be factored as a sequence of $2\to3$ and $3\to2$ moves.
-In this appendix, we describe a simplification of one part of Matveev's factorization, reducing the number of moves necessary for that part from 14 to 6.
+In this section, we describe a simplification of one part of Matveev's factorization, reducing the number of moves necessary for that part from 14 to 6.

-The first move we need to move tetrahedra from one half-book to the other is the dual version of the endpoint-through-vertex move in Figure \ref{fig: end to vertex}.
+The first move we need to transfer tetrahedra from one half-book to the other is the dual version of the endpoint-through-vertex move in Figure \ref{fig: end to vertex}.
 The endpoint-through-vertex move involves a single $T$ and $T^{-1}$ move.
 When the split-book is not twisted in strange ways, this move suffices to reduce to the base case.
 A thorough account of this move, describing both the triangulation and special spine versions, is given in \cite{Segerman2017}.

 The special spine move needed to deal with twisted half-books is the endpoint-through-endpoint move pictured in Figure~\ref{fig: end to end}.
 A factorization of the endpoint-through-endpoint move is given in Figure 1.19 of \cite{Matveev2007}, and it is this factorization that we simplify from 14 to 6 moves.
 Converting from the spine version of the endpoint-through-endpoint move to the triangulation version is quite subtle, so reducing the number of moves in the factorization is incredibly helpful.